 As you might have guessed from my articles on StarWars railways and the model making in Blade Runner I’m a big Sci-Fi fan so a layout set on in a futuristic off-world mining colony, think Total Recall, complete with radioactive sludge ponds got my attention.

 It’s an inspirational layout that got me contemplating alternative concepts, even including trains without wheels.
 This one however is great for starters, featuring a fairly standard track plan and shows what’s possible with a little imagination.
 The loop with a run-around and spurs provide operating variety while the outer unconnected loop (for the Turbo train) gives overcomes the dullness sometimes associated with switching layouts.

 You could easily adapt this plan for other gauges and fit it into a smaller space too.

 Over to you

-Hopefully, this has given you some ideas for your track plan or inspired you to try one of these out.
+Hopefully, this has given you some ideas and inspiration for your layout in a small space.
 Which will you use?

 Note: These track plans are the for small spaces and as such feature tight curves which may prove a challenge for larger/longer wheelbase locomotives and rolling stock which are often only designed for larger radii curves.
 Check with the specifications of your rolling stock to be sure.